txt/sin21/docs/hpo.md

 - Really slow
 - If you want to explain what  effects hold over a region of parameters, you need some secondary process.
-  - .e.g. to determine how much can you fiddle a parameter without losing "best";
+  - e.g. to determine how much can you fiddle a parameter without losing "best";
   - e.g. when users ask you for a "policy"; i.e. some range of acceptable behavior
 - Can be [surprisingly ineffective](https://www.jmlr.org/papers/volume13/bergstra12a/bergstra12a.pdf).
   -  looking at several relatively similar data sets (from different distributions) shows us that different data sets need very different hyperparameters